 The Company derives no income from operations, has continuing operating losses and limited working capital.
 Accordingly, the activities of the Company have been financed by cash raised through private placements of securities, convertible debentures and sales of non-core assets.
-As the Company does not expect to generate positive cash flows from operations in the near future, it will continue to rely primarily upon the sale of securities to raise capital.
+As the Company does not expect to generate positive cash flows from operations in the near future, it will continue to rely primarily on additional financings to raise capital.

-At the date of this MD&A, the Company estimates that it has sufficient cash on hand to remain a going concern for at least the next 12 months.
-However, it will need to secure additional financing to carry on business activities in the years thereafter.
+At the date of this MD&A, the Company estimates that it has sufficient cash on hand to remain a going concern for the next 12 months.
+However, it will need to secure additional financing to carry on business activities in 2021 and thereafter unless it commences producing hydrocarbons in sufficient quantities to meet the Company's ongoing need for additional working capital.
 The major variables are expected to be the size, timing and results of the Company's compliance requirements and its ability to continue to access capital to fund its ongoing activities.
 Although the Company has been successful in raising funds to date, there is no assurance that future equity capital or debt will be available to the Company in the amounts or at the times desired or on terms that are acceptable to the Company, if at all.
 See "Risk Factors" below.
 In addition, the Company will defer payment of certain liabilities, primarily compensation, until it is in a financial position to discontinue this practice.

 It is difficult, at this time, to definitively project the total funds necessary to effect the planned activities of the Company.
-For these reasons, management considers it to be in the best interests of the Company and its shareholders to afford management a reasonable degree of flexibility as to how the funds are employed, or for other purposes, as needs arise.
+For these reasons, management considers it to be in the best interests of the Company and its shareholders to afford management a reasonable degree of flexibility as to how funds are employed, or for other purposes, as needs arise.
 See "Risk Factors" and "Cautionary Note Regarding Forward-Looking Information".

-Changes in capital markets, including a decline in the market prices for crude oil and / or natural gas, could materially and adversely impact Sintana's ability to continue as a going concern.
+Changes in capital markets, including a decline in the market prices for hydrocarbons, could materially and adversely impact Sintana's ability to continue as a going concern.